Helen has a varied and complex caseload with significant expertise in cases involving cerebral palsy, brain & spinal injury, and cancer.

 Awards, memberships & accolades

 Helen has received Law Society accreditation to the clinical negligence panel which recognises her expertise in this field.
-She is also a member of the Association of Personal Injury Lawyers (APIL).
-Helen also sits on the committee of the North East Women Lawyers Division and is a member of the North of England Medico-Legal Society Council.
+She is a committee member of the North of England Medico-Legal Society Council.
+She is also a LGBTIQ ally at Hay & Kilner which provides internal support at the firm.

 Our regular clinical negligence insights, updates and events keep you up to date with all the latest legal developments you need to know about.